BARDAN7/DiabetesPredictionSystem/README.md

 # Diabetes Prediction System

 A Diabetes Prediction System that predicts the likelihood of diabetes using the XGBoost algorithm.
-Built with Django for backend and HTML, CSS, and JavaScript for a responsive frontend, it provides accurate and user-friendly predictions based on input health data.
+Built with Django for backend and HTML, CSS for a frontend, it provides accurate and user-friendly predictions based on input health data.

 # Some of the features of this System is: